gardener/gardener-extension-shoot-rsyslog-relp/docs/usage/configuration.md

   -a exit,always -F arch=b64 -S execve -S execveat -F euid=0 -F auid>0 -F auid!=-1 -F key=privilege_escalation
 ```

+In this case the original rules are also backed up in the `/etc/audit/rules.d.original` directory.

+To deploy this configuration, it must be embedded in an immutable ConfigMap.

+> [!NOTE]
-To deploy this configuration, it must be embedded in a config map. **Note** that the data key storing this configuration must be named `auditd`.
+> The data key storing this configuration must be named `auditd`.

 An example `ConfigMap` is given below:

 ```yaml